pakawatraya/silverstripe-paypal/README.md

-DO NOT USE!
+# DO NOT USE!
 UNDER DEVELOPMENT!

-put this inside mysite/config.yml
+mysite/config.yml

 ```yml
 SS_PayPal: